official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-1.md

 on weapons inspectors had been seen by some as a step towards military action – “a Taliban-like deadline”; others might see it as an alternative to unilateral action.

-[^114] The White House, 27 November 2001, Press Briefing.
+[^114]: The White House, 27 November 2001, Press Briefing.
-[^115] Telegram 1616 Washington to FCO London, 29 November 2001, ‘Deputy Prime Minister’s visit to [^116] Telegram 1631 Washington to FCO London, 1 December 2001, ‘The Wider War against Terrorism:
+[^115]: Telegram 1616 Washington to FCO London, 29 November 2001, ‘Deputy Prime Minister’s visit to
+[^116]: Telegram 1631 Washington to FCO London, 1 December 2001, ‘The Wider War against Terrorism:

 350

-The Report of the Iraq Inquiry3.1  |  Development of UK strategy and options, 9/11 to early January 2002

 226. In comments during an interview on CBS on 2 December, Secretary Powell stated explicitly that President Bush had not taken any decisions on what the next phase of